monero-project/monero-site/_i18n/template/resources/developer-guides/daemon-rpc.md

   * *local_ip* - boolean
   * *localhost* - boolean
   * *peer_id* - string; The node's ID on the network.
-  * *port* - stringl The port that the node is using to connect to the network.
+  * *port* - string; The port that the node is using to connect to the network.
   * *recv_count* - unsigned int
   * *recv_idle_time* - unsigned int
   * *send_count* - unsigned int